Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: Introduction

-Then, the question one naturally asks might be what is the relation, {\it i.e.\/}, the similarity and the difference, between the RS state in 1D unfrustrated systems studied earlier and the one in 2D and 3D frustrated systems studied recently.
-The two RS states, which we henceforth call {\it unfrustrated\/} and {\it frustrated\/} RS states, respectively, look somewhat similar as both states are randomness-induced gapless nonmagnetic states.
-In fact, this was the reason why Refs.\cite{Watanabe,Uematsu3,KawamuraUematsu} used the name ``RS'' for the randomness-induced QSL-like state realized in frustrated 2D and 3D magnets.
+Then, the question one naturally asks might be what is the relation, {\it i.e.\/}, the similarity and the difference, between the unfrustrated and frustrated RS states.
+The two RS states look somewhat similar as both states are randomness-induced gapless nonmagnetic states.
 Nevertheless, a closer examination suggests that some apparent differences also exist between the unfrustrated and frustrated RS states.
-For example, the low-$T$ specific heat behaves as $\sim 1/(\log T)^3$ in the unfrustrated RS state in 1D \cite{Hirsch,KawamuraUematsu}, while as $\sim T$ in the frustrated RS state in 2D and 3D \cite{KawamuraUematsu,Uematsu3}.
+For example, the low-$T$ specific heat behaves as $\sim 1/|\log T|^3$ in the unfrustrated RS state in 1D \cite{Hirsch,KawamuraUematsu}, while as $\sim T$ in the frustrated RS state in 2D and 3D \cite{KawamuraUematsu,Uematsu3}.
 Furthermore, while the unfrustrated RS state always consists of singlet ground state and hence $\left[ \langle \bm{S}_{tot}^2\rangle \right]=0$ ($\braket{\cdots}$ and $[\cdots]$ respectively represent the ground-state and the random average), the frustrated RS state contains a finite fraction of non-singlet ground states, and hence $\left[ \langle \bm{S}_{tot}^2\rangle \right]>0$.